An India Itinerary for First Timers

 Getting to Himachal Pradesh

-AC chair buses or private 4x4s are your friend here, as there are no trains and no sleeper buses, due to the hilly terrain.
+AC chair buses or private 4x4s are your friends here, as there are no trains and no sleeper buses, due to the hilly terrain.

 Where to Visit in Himachal Pradesh